 6. Buy Toiletries When You Arrive

-If you’re traveling with another person for over a week, or by yourself for more than two, consider buying toiletries at your destination.
-The money you save by avoiding the cost of checking your bag far exceeds the cost of buying shampoo at your destination.
+If you’re traveling with another person for over a week or by yourself for more than two, consider buying toiletries at your destination.
+The money you save by not checking your bag far exceeds the cost of buying shampoo at your destination.
 Plus, exploring the products offered in foreign destinations can be a fun cultural experience.
 Did you know that you can buy bread-scented shampoo in Russia?
-If you’re worried about going product-less while you locate a drugstore, bring travel-sizes that can last you a few days.
+If you’re worried about going product-less while you locate a drugstore, bring travel-size products that can last you a few days.

 7. Choose the Right Shoes

-Few things add weight and bulk to a bag more easily than shoes.
+Few things add weight and bulk to a suitcase more easily than shoes.
 If you’re traveling somewhere cold, wear your heavier boots during the journey there rather than placing them in your bag.
 For warmer leisure travel, find a pair of comfortable-but-stylish walking shoes and some versatile flats.
 If you must pack heels, choose one pair that can complement any outfit, and remember: heels and cobblestone streets don’t mix.
 Then throw these items in a lightweight shoe sac so you can keep your other items from getting dirty, but without adding any extra weight to your bag.

 8. Pack for Your Itinerary, Not for Your Destination

 Before filling your suitcase, think about your travel plans and pack accordingly.
 Hitting the beach for one day?
 Only bring one swimsuit.
 Going out for a single fancy dinner?
 No need to pack three dresses or dress shirts.
-Be realistic in your clothing choices is one of the best ways to reduce the weight of your bag.
+Being realistic in your clothing choices is one of the best ways to reduce the weight of your bag.
 After all, the joy of traveling is in meeting new people—and we bet no one is going to notice (or care) if you’re wearing the same outfit twice.
 And if you're truly concerned about repeating outfits, consider packing a light scarf or jewelry so you can simply jazz up your outfits in different ways.

 10. Embrace Your Natural Hair

 Packing a hairdryer, hair curler, and a straightener can easily add 10 pounds to your bag.
 If you're hoping to reduce the weight of your bag, consider embracing your natural wave during your time away.
 If this idea is mortifying to you, consider asking your travel companions to share the responsibility of packing pluggable items with you.
 You bring the hairdryer, and they can bring the straightener.
 Sharing is caring!